o2r-project/erc-spec/docs/spec/index.md

 Additionally, related resources such as a related publication can be stated with the `relatedIdentifier` element field.
 A related identifier SHOULD be a globally unique persistent identifier and SHOULD be a URI.

-### Control statements

-The configuration file SHOULD contain statements to control the execution of the runtime image.

-These statements MUST be in an array under the root-level node `execution` in the ERC configuration file in the order in which they must be executed.

-Implementations SHOULD support a list of [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) commands as control statements.
-These commands are given as a list under the node `cmd` under the root-level node `execution`.
-Non-bash commands MUST be defined under own nodes under the `execution` node.
-The current/working directory for these commands MUST be the [ERC base directory](#base-directory).

-The execution statements MAY ensure the re-computation being independent from the environment, which may be different depending on the host of the execution environment.
-For example, the time zone could be fixed via an environment variable `TZ=CET`, so output formatting of timestamps does not break [checking](../glossary.md#check).
-This is in addition to ERC authors handling such parameters at a script level.

-!!! tip "Examples for control statements"
-    ```yml
-    execution:
-      cmd:
-        - `./prepare.sh --input my_data`
-        - `./execute.sh --output results --iterations 3`
-    ```

-    ```yml
-    id: 12345
-    execution:
-      cmd: >-
-        'docker run -it --rm --volume $(pwd):/erc --volume $(pwd)/other_data.csv:/erc/data.csv:ro erc:12345'
-    ```

 ### License metadata

 The file `erc.yml` MUST contain a first level node `licenses` with licensing information for contained artefacts.